status-im/docs.status.im/content/tutorials.md

 ### Do It Yourself

-First, we're going to create a new `bots` directory and add file to keep our javascript in.
+First, we're going to create a new `bots` directory and add file to keep our JavaScript in.

 ```shell
 cd ~/my-dapp